Burnsedia/burnsedia.github.io/backup-AI-Post/10-cli-tools-that-skilled-developers-obsess-over.md

 I’ve always believed that **becoming a power user** is the real rite of passage for developers.
 The command line is the gateway drug to *becoming a god of machines.*

-*Written by [Bailey Burnsed](https://baileyburnsed.dev) — developer, consultant, and Linux maximalist who believes the command line is still the most honest interface ever made.*